sul-cidr/mime-dh2025-slides/slides.md

 :::

 So how do we operationalize these models and techniques?
-How do we take the outputs of the inferences and predictions they generate and make them useful for exploring our research questions?
+How do we take the inferences and predictions they generate and make them useful for exploring our research questions?

-The MIME platform consists of a modular ingestion pipeline, a database with sophisticated vector storage and indexing capabilities, an application and API server, and a collection of related interfaces that allow us to investigate and analyze the data we have assembled using things like
+The MIME platform consists of a modular ingestion pipeline, a database with sophisticated vector storage and indexing capabilities, an application and API server, and a collection of related interfaces that allow us to investigate, analyze, and visualize the data we have assembled.
-* similarity metrics
-* nearest neighbour search
-* clustering,
-* and a variety of different visualizations.

-The loosely-coupled nature of these components allows us to experiment with different approaches while still providing a consistent framework for our development.
+The loosely-coupled nature of the platform allows us to iterate on steps somewhat independently and experiment with different approaches while still providing a consistent framework for our development.

 ---